walterlivingston/dnd-session-vault/Gods/Ilmater.md

+---
+# Notes
-Deity of endurance, martyrdom, perseverance, and suffering.
+- Deity of endurance, martyrdom, perseverance, and suffering.